risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/manage/view-configure-system-parameters.md

  telemetry_enabled        | true           | t
 ```

-## How to adjust system parameters?
+## How to configure system parameters?

 Mutable and immutable parameters are configured differently.